Growth Metrics

 Mckesson (MCK) has disclosed Short-Term Debt repayments for 15 consecutive years, with $2.3 billion as the latest value for Q3 2025.

-• Short-Term Debt repayments was $2.3 billion for Q3 2025 at Mckesson, down from $6.1 billion in the prior quarter.
+• Short-Term Debt repayments for Q3 2025 was $2.3 billion at Mckesson, down from $6.1 billion in the prior quarter.

-• In the past five years, Short-Term Debt repayments ranged from a high of $15.4 billion in Q1 2024 to a low of $65.0 million in Q2 2023.
+• The five-year high for Short-Term Debt repayments was $15.4 billion in Q1 2024, with the low at $65.0 million in Q2 2023.

-• Peak YoY movement for Short-Term Debt repayments: crashed 96.69% in 2022, then surged 1993.85% in 2024.
+• The sharpest move saw Short-Term Debt repayments plummeted 96.69% in 2022, then soared 1993.85% in 2024.

-• Mckesson's Short-Term Debt repayments stood at $250.0 million in 2021, then skyrocketed by 53.2% to $383.0 million in 2022, then surged by 566.32% to $2.6 billion in 2023, then fell by 17.95% to $2.1 billion in 2024, then grew by 8.64% to $2.3 billion in 2025.
+• Over 5 years, Short-Term Debt repayments stood at $250.0 million in 2021, then surged by 53.2% to $383.0 million in 2022, then soared by 566.32% to $2.6 billion in 2023, then dropped by 17.95% to $2.1 billion in 2024, then increased by 8.64% to $2.3 billion in 2025.